Pennsylvania Birth Records Search

-Types of Pennsylvania Birth Records
+Types of PA Birth Records

-Pennsylvania offers only a single type of birth certificate for you to purchase and that is a certified copy.
+The state offers only a single type of birth certificate for you to purchase and that is a certified copy.
 A certified copy is a legal document you can use to prove your identity for purposes of personal identification, sports enrollment, social security, getting a passport or driver’s license, entering the military, or employment.